Will the Rockets cover the spread vs. the Grizzlies? Promo Codes, Betting Trends, Records ATS

 Rockets vs. Grizzlies: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Houston Rockets (11-9) will look to extend a three-game winning streak when they host the Memphis Grizzlies (6-16) on Wednesday, December 13, 2023 at Toyota Center as 7.5-point favorites.
-The matchup airs at 8:00 PM ET on Space City Home Network and BSSE.
-The matchup has an over/under of 213.5 points.
+The Houston Rockets (12-9) are 4.5-point favorites as they try to continue a four-game win streak when they visit the Memphis Grizzlies (6-17) on Friday, December 15, 2023 at FedExForum.
+The matchup airs at 8:00 PM ET on BSSE and Space City Home Network.
+The matchup has an over/under of 211.5 points.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!